Skip to main content

 Our Recommendation

-For the best overall value, the Amazon Basics Enhanced 3-Pack at $10.49 delivers quad NSF certification at roughly half the price of Brita Standard.
+For the best overall value, the Amazon Basics Enhanced 3-Pack delivers quad NSF certification at roughly half the per-filter cost of Brita Standard.
 For the smartest upgrade, Brita Elite filters cost less per gallon than Standard while removing 99% of lead.
 For maximum TDS reduction, ZeroWater 5-Stage filters are unmatched — just budget for the higher ongoing cost.
 And for the lowest long-term cost per gallon with PFAS reduction, the Waterdrop WD-PF-01A Plus is the sleeper pick that deserves more attention.

 Check Top Pick on Amazon